elulu3/LymphoSeq2_Shiny/index.markdown

 Outputs a venn diagram that compares the number of common sequences in two or three repertoire ids.

 Users will need to select two or three repertoire ids to compare.

+#### Paiwise Similarity

+    similarity_matrix <- LymphoSeq2::scoringMatrix(productive_aa, mode)
+    LymphoSeq2::pairwisePlot(similarity_matrix)

+Outputs a heat map showing pairwise comparisons using the Bhattacharyya Coefficient, Similarity Score, Sorensen Index, or Percent Similarity Index calculation.

+User will need to select a mode to use for calculating pairwise similarity:
+- Bhattacharyya
+- Similarity
+- Sorensen
+- PSI

+These modes will measure the amount of overlap between two samples.
+The output values will range from 0 to 1 where a 0 indiciates no shared sequence frequencies and a 1 indicates the sequence frequencies are identical.

 ### Explore Productive Sequences